Need to talk? Call 1800 882 436.

 Key facts

-• If your child’s vision does not develop as it should, they may have problems with their sight.
+• If your child's vision skills do not seem to develop as expected, they may have problems with their eyesight.

 • You may notice that they rub their eyes a lot, don't make eye contact, or don't react to bright light.